hammerheim-game/hammerheim-rules/5-warbands.md

 Clan Eshin Assassin has.
 Profile M WS BS S T W I A Ld
 Clan Eshin Assassin 6 4 4 4 3 1 5 1 7
-Weapons/Armour: The Clan Eshin Assassin is armed with throwing stars, a sling, a dagger and a sword.
-He wears light armour and a helmet.
+Weapons/Armor: The Clan Eshin Assassin is armed with throwing stars, a sling, a dagger and a sword.
+He wears light armor and a helmet.
 Skills: The Clan Eshin Assassin may choose from Combat, Shooting and Speed when he gains a new skill.
 In addition, the Clan Eshin Assassin may choose from the Clan Eshin